iit-cs585/assignments/README.md

 6. You can also view your code on Github with a web browser to make sure all your code has been submitted.

 7. Assignments contain [unit tests](http://docs.python-guide.org/en/latest/writing/tests/) to test your code.
-(E.g., in assignment 1, see the file [a1_test.py](https://github.com/iit-cs585/assignments/blob/master/a1/a1_test.py).
-You should ensure that your code passess all test by running `python a1_test.py`. **N.b.
+(E.g., in assignment 1, see the file [a1_test.py](https://github.com/iit-cs585/assignments/blob/master/a1/a1_test.py)).
+You should ensure that your code passes all test by running `python a1_test.py`. **N.b.
 Passing all tests is necessary, but not sufficient, for receiving full marks.**

 8. Typically, each assignment contains a number of methods for you to complete.
 I recommend tackling these one at a time, debugging and testing, and then moving onto the next method.
 Implementing everything and then running at the end will likely result in many errors that can be difficult to track down.
 In order to run the test from a single function, you can pass an extra argument to the test command.
 E.g., to run only the test `test_baa_fsa` in `a1.py`, you would call:
   - `python a1_test.py TestA1.test_baa_fsa`